Alcohol and Cancer

 4. Has the person needed a drink first thing in the morning (Eye opener)?
 Each “yes” counts as 1 point.
 A score of 2 or more suggests problem drinking.

-• Talk with your doctor about your risk.Doctors can refer or offer counseling and treatment services to patients with risky drinking habits.
+• Talk with your doctor about your risk.
+Doctors can refer or offer counseling and treatment services to patients with risky drinking habits.

 • Seek help early.
 Problem drinking can’t be wished away.
 There are many resources to access information and help.
-The Substance Abuse and Mental Health Services Administration (SAMHSA), which is part of the U.S. Department of Health and Human Services (HHS) has a toll free hot-line and website.
+The Substance Abuse and Mental Health Services Administration (SAMHSA), which is part of the U.S. Department of Health and Human Services (HHS), has a toll-free hotline and website.
 Call 1-800-662-HELP (4357) or visit https://findtreatment.samhsa.gov/

 • Practice healthy habits.
 Eating a diet rich in cancer-fighting nutrients (i.e., fruits and vegetables), exercising, maintaining a healthy weight, reducing stress, and getting restful sleep can all help to lower cancer risk.
 Don’t smoke, and quit if you do.
-Drinking and smoking increases cancer risk more than either one alone.
+Drinking and smoking increase cancer risk more than either one alone.

 The Bottom Line